A machine learning approach to tomographic pattern generation and classification of quantum states of light: Generation of tomographic slices with WGAN, and characterization

 Finally, we remark that the skewness about the expected variance both in the case of the $0$-photon state and the CS seems to be inherent in the generation process, due to the specific architecture that has been used.
 However, the computed numerical values of the physical observables such as the mean photon number and the variance are within $4\%$ of their true values in most cases.
 These computations have been carried out in a straightforward manner from the tomograms themselves.

 The foregoing analysis has also been carried out with $256 \times 256$ pixels in the tomograms.
 The inferences drawn from this calculation are essentially similar to those reported earlier.
-Hence, in the following sections also the investigations reported correspond to $128 \times 128$ pixels.
+We have verified that the skewness is present even if the computations are carried out with raw tomographic data, i.e., numerical arrays (Appendix~\ref{sec:appendix_numerical_arrays}) instead of images (RGB data).
+The genesis of the skewness therefore seems to lie in the architecture that has been used.
+Hence, in the following sections also, the investigations reported correspond to $128 \times 128$ pixels.
 We now proceed to examine the efficacy of the training program when a photon is added to the CS.